Jason-Whitmore/NumberCatchingAI/README.md

 The environment itself turned out to be a fantastic testbed in terms of skill needed to play and difficulty of training due to the semi-sparse reward function.
 It's possible I'll return to this environment in the future to test a different algorithm on it.

-Given more time, I would certainly try and speed up the training process.
+Given more time, I would certainly try to speed up the training process.
 Faster training would allow more data to be collected, which would produce more accurate experimental results.